Why do we call it the "Hit Like A Girl" contest? Isn't that demeaning?

 Why should I enter the contest?

-Hit Like A Girl is the only program specifically designed to highlight and promote female drummers, percussionists and beat makers.
-Young girls especially gain great confidence from showing the world they play drums and percussion instruments–regardless of skill level.
-Girls and women of all ages should take advantage of the chance to enter.
+Hit Like A Girl is the only program specifically designed to highlight and promote female and female-identifying drummers.
+Young girls gain great confidence from showing the world they play drums and percussion instruments and can support each other— regardless of their skill level or geographic location.
+We think girls and women of all ages should show their support and take advantage of the chance to enter.

 Why is Hit Like A Girl a competition?

-The people who created Hit Like A Girl felt that the best way to attract attention to and from female drummers, percussionists and beat makers— and also encourage a higher level of performance, support the growth of the community and bring the drummers of the world together— was to put their amazing talent on display for the whole world to see.
+We created the Hit Like A Girl contest because we felt that the best way to attract attention to and from female drummers— and also to encourage a higher level of performance, support the growth of the community and bring the drummers of the world together— was to put their amazing talent on display for the whole world to see.
 Holding a contest was determined to be the most effective method of achieving those goals.
 Thankfully, over the years, Hit Like A Girl contestants have always been friendly and mutually supportive competitors.
 That is the true spirit of the program.

 Can people from countries outside the United States join the Contest?

-Yes, it’s a worldwide contest.
+Yes, Hit Like A Girl is a worldwide contest.
 Girls and women from more than 50 countries have entered in past years.
-Winners have come from all over… Japan, Indonesia, Chile, China, Taiwan, Poland, Czech Republic, Australia, Korea, Kazakhstan, England, USA, the Dominican Republic, and many, many other countries.
+Winners have come from all over...
+Japan, Indonesia, Chile, China, Taiwan, Poland, Czech Republic, Russia, China, Australia, Korea, Kazakhstan, England, USA, the Dominican Republic, and many, many other countries.

 Besides drum set, what other percussion instruments can I enter on?